Skip to main content

 4. Purpose in life

-• Having goals in life and a sense of directedness
+• Having goals in life and a sense of direction

-• Feeling there is meaning to present and past life
+• Feeling there is meaning to the present and past life

 • Holding beliefs that give life a purpose